Amazon Granted a Patent That Prevents In-Store Shoppers From Online Price Checking

 It's called "wire tapping"

 This is a good point to raise.
 A patent gives you the "exclusive right to your invention", but the important word is "exclusive".
 In case people aren't aware, a patent does not give you the right to implement your patent, it only gives you the right to prevent others from implementing it (via monetary restitution or an injunction by a court).
-You can patent something that's illegal (e.g. a new method for manufacturing heroin), and you can sue anyone that infringes your patent, but you can still be arrested
+You can patent something that's illegal (e.g. a new method for manufacturing heroin), and you can sue anyone that infringes your patent, but you can still be arrested or sued for implementing it yourself.

+Note that I'm not arguing whether or not Amazon's system counts as wire tapping, I'm only saying that it's not the USPTO's job to decide if it counts as wire tapping.

 Don't use store WiFi (Score:3)